thortom/s3/readme.txt

 /**********************************************************************
- *  Describe your method for nearest neighbor search in a kd-tree.
+ *  Describe your method for nearest neighbour search in a kd-tree.
  **********************************************************************/